TXF Export: What to Expect

 • Mileage donations

-• Item donations where each item is under $500 and the total per charity is under $5,000
+• Item donations where each item is under $500 and the total per charity and category is under $5,000.

 TXF groups entries by charity and date, so multiple donations to the same charity on the same date may appear as a single line in your tax software.

 TXF stores payee name, date, and amount.
-It doesn't import:
+TurboTax's TXF flow doesn't import, for example:

 • VINs, odometer readings, or other vehicle details